-Therefore, Moore and Shannon assumed that $a\neq c$.
-That means if the relays are supposed to be closed, the reliability (probability) of their closing is high, and similarly, if they are supposed to be open, they are more reliably (probably) open $(a\rightarrow 0)$ and $(a\rightarrow 0)$ are the correct operation of the device (relay element).
+Therefore, Moore and Shannon assumed that $a \neq c$ .
+That means if the relays are supposed to be closed, the reliability (probability) of their closing is high, and similarly, if they are supposed to be open, they are more reliably (probably) open ( $a \rightarrow 0$ and $c \rightarrow 1$ and a < c).
+Accordingly, in short, Moore and Shannon have conditionally stated the two possibilities to ensure the correct operation of the device (relay element).